ChangMinPark/immix-gc-dart/README.md

 # Immix Garbage Collection in Dart
 This repository contains all the files we have implemented for a course project to enable Immix garbage collection in Dart VM.

-_Please refer to [this website](https://changminpark.github.io/immix) for deetails about our project._
+_Please refer to [this website](https://changminpark.github.io/immix) for details about our project._

 <br/>